Our management team has extensive multinational experience and a background in leading global FMCG and alcoholic beverage companies.

 View our full brands portfolio

-2Nielsen, total Czech Republic, total off-trade, total spirits, MAT volume and value December 2017
+2Nielsen Czech Republic, total off-trade, MAT retail sales volume and value to end Sept 2018

 Poland and the Czech Republic are the Group's two largest markets.
 In the Czech Republic, we have the largest market share for spirits and in Poland we are in a strong second position.